 Dr. Sebai's main interests are in the advancement of surgical fields, brain computer interfaces, neural engineering, 3D printing, nanotechnology, and minimally invasive and robotic surgery.
 He is currently part of a team establishing a surgical relief mission to help displaced Syrians.

 Dr. Sebai enjoys producing and editing movies in his leisure time.
 One of his produced movies was featured on the online homepage of King Faisal Specialist Hospital & Research Centre, the number one leading hospital in the Middle East region.

 Siham (Susu) Almousa, Undergraduate Research Trainee, 2017

 SuSu plans to pursue medical school after completing her undergraduate studies and aspires to become a pediatric surgeon.
-She began working at the Mayo Clinic Neuro-Informatics Laboratory through her interest in patient-centered care.
-She has primarily focused her time on clinical studies examining various methods of capturing patient-reported outcomes.
-She hopes to continue her research career in both her undergraduate work and into her postgraduate education.
+She began working at Dr. Bydon's Neuro-Informatics Laboratory based on her interest in patient-centered care, and focused her time in the lab on clinical studies examining various methods of capturing patient-reported outcomes.
+She hopes to continue her research career in her undergraduate work and into her postgraduate education.

 Joseph (Joe) Cesare, Undergraduate Research Trainee, 2017

 Joe began his undergraduate studies at the University of Wisconsin in 2016, majoring in neurobiology, molecular biology, psychology and English with the intent to graduate in 2020.
 He volunteers as an English mentor for foreign students, as a Science Club leader for local children and in patient services in the Emergency Department.